 BL 202.
 Hebrew II.
 3 hours

 Continuation of the study of Hebrew grammar; completion of the strong verb and overview of weak verbs.
 Reading selected Hebrew prose texts.
+Students must also register for BL 206.

 Prerequisite: BL 201 or equivalent approved by instructor.